 Biological Shape Spaces

-The goal of this project is to enable scientists to efficiently find relationships between the shape and function of biological systems, and to better understand how alterations in shape can alter function and vice-versa (see http://bioshapes.org/).
+The goal of the Biological Shape Spaces project is to enable scientists to efficiently find relationships between the shape and function of biological systems, and to better understand how alterations in shape can alter function and vice-versa (see http://bioshapes.org).

 The collaborative project was launched in November 2010, with the First Workshop on Quantification of Biological Shape, organized by Dr. Rugonyi, and hosted at OHSU.
-A Second Workshop took place in September 2011 at Carnegie Mellon University, and was organized by Dr. Yang.
-The group has developed a web site (see bioshapes.org/) that will facilitate search and retrieval of images and image shape data, as well as sharing developed computational tools to find meaningful relationships between biological shape and function.
+The group has developed a website (see bioshapes.org) that will facilitate search and retrieval of images and image shape data, as well as sharing developed computational tools to find meaningful relationships between biological shape and function.